icopy-site/awesome/docs/awesome/awesome-pyramid.md

 * [Kotti](https://github.com/Kotti/Kotti) - A user-friendly, light-weight and
   extensible web content management system.
 Based on Pyramid and SQLAlchemy.
 * [KARL](https://karlproject.readthedocs.io/en/latest/) - A moderately-sized
-  application (https://github.com/uralbash/awesome-pyramid/blob/master/roughly 80K lines of Python code) built on top of Pyramid.
+  application (roughly 80K lines of Python code) built on top of Pyramid.
 It is an open source web system for collaboration, organizational intranets, and knowledge management.
   It provides facilities for wikis, calendars, manuals, searching, tagging,